 - The kind of symptoms your child is showing and how severe they are

-- What medications, procedures or therapies that your child can tolerate
+- What medicines, procedures or therapies that your child can tolerate

 Schizophrenia is a major psychiatric illness.
 Treatment for schizophrenia is complex.
-A combination of therapies is often necessary to meet the individualized needs of the child or adolescent with schizophrenia.
+A combination of therapies is often necessary to meet the individualized needs of the child or teen with schizophrenia.